 Your driveway represents a significant part of your home or commercial property.
 It is one of the first things that people see when they visit.
 It is also notoriously difficult to clean, as the debris in driveways settles into the pores and cracks in the pavement.

-Pressure washing is able to get into these pores and release any embedded dirt, a task that surface cleaners can’t compete with.
+Power washing is able to get into these pores and release any embedded dirt.
 As a result, pressure washing is the fastest and most effective way to clean brick, asphalt, and concrete driveways, and a smart choice for properties both big and small.
 Buildup in driveways comes from a variety of places, including, but not limited to:

 - Exhaust Systems – Your exhaust pipe releases carbon.
 That carbon then mixes with the moisture in the air and creates hard deposits that can cover a driveway and get deep into some of the small pores.